Skip to content

 }

-For use cases with Unit arguments, you can omit the args parameter:
+For Unit args, omit the args parameter:

 refreshUseCase.execute {